bekriebel/chrome-tellTaleTab-rehash/README.markdown

 * Twitter
 * Google Voice

-### TODO
-At the moment, I do not plan to continue developing this extention, I simply wanted to make a working release.
+### TODO -At the moment, I do not plan to continue developing this extention, I simply wanted to make a working release.
 Chet's original list:
 * Google Calendar
 * Meebo
 * MySpace